Experimental Plant Science

 understand plant functions and to analyse plant growth and

 development.
 The students will become familiar with measurement of

 physiological and molecular processes e.g. photosynthesis, as well

 as genetic analyses e.g. genetic plant improvement and gene

 After completion of the course the students should be able to:

 - Describe basic and advanced analytical methods and techniques within plant science.

-- Identify methods and approaches which can be used in the analysis of problems within plant science
+- Identify methods and approaches that can be used in the analysis of problems within plant science

 - Describe methods and technologies used in research and in plant production to solve specific scientific problems

 - Describe how to plan and conduct an experiment or research based project, from background and problem statement to interpretation of data and report writing.

 - Plan and conduct a scientific experiment within plant science